cabicho/0e18c4729ae742cb950e9d85fa756515_Experiment_01/README.md

 Note: whenever this document refers to any program without explicitly giving the version number, it means the version from this list

-To run the script(s) use python 2.7.
+Run the script(s) with python 2.7.

 ## Experiment Assumptions